-How does Institute of Regenerative Medicine differ from other facilities performing stem cell and PRP injections?
+How does Institute of Regenerative Medicine differ from other facilities performing regenerative cell and PRP injections?

 The Institute of Regenerative Medicine is very different from most all of the entities out there that are performing Regenerative Medicine treatments.
 We are taking a multifaceted approach in our treatment of the patient.
 Our differences start from the very beginning.

 We are one of the few regenerative cell facilities in the world that is staffed by seasoned board certified orthopedic surgeons.
 Who can better handle orthopedic problems than a surgeon who is specifically trained to handle these problems from many different approaches?
 Seeing the anatomy first hand in an operating room setting is invaluable in knowing the anatomy and how to provide Regenerative Medicine treatments.
 If you have a Regenerative Medicine doctor who states he is an orthopedist ask him if he is board certified in Orthopedic Surgery.
 There are times when we can wear two hats and combine aspects of Orthopedics and Regenerative Medicine.
 Obviously, what sets us apart from other orthopedic practices is the fact that we also offer the use of Regenerative Cells and Platelet Rich Plasma (PRP) therapy as an alternative to formal surgery.
 We have strived to combine the latest technology to achieve the best result for our patients.
 We are constantly looking for ways to improve our outcomes rather than sitting on our past accomplishments.